joemoose/psiops/docs/combat.md

 ### Multiple Attackers

-If you and other team members attack the same opponent, determine the damage for each attack separately, but apply only the **highest value**.
+If you and other team members attack the same target, make all *attack rolls* separately, but apply only the **highest amount of damage**.
 Damage from multiple attackers is not cumulative.

 ## Attack Roll Modifiers

-The effectiveness of your attacks is modified by weapon type, optimal engagement distance, and tactical situations.
+The effectiveness of your *attack rolls* is modified by weapon type, engagement distance, and tactical circumstances.
 See the following tables for attack modifiers.

 ### Distance Modifiers

 Each weapon type has a distinct optimal engagement distance.
 Depending on your weapon and the distance to your target, your *attack roll* may have *advantage*, *disadvantage*, or be *impossible*.
-Distance to your target is measured by the number of intervening zones.
+Distance to your target is measured by the number of intervening *zones*.
 See [Tactical Zones](zones.md).

 Weapon distance modifiers are as follows: